-10 free minutes after installing the plugin on your WordPress site.
+600 free credits after installing the plugin on your WordPress site.
 No credit card required.

 From install to your first audio in about 60 seconds